NunoMarmeleiro/spring-petclinic/petclinic_microservices/README.md

 The Spring Boot auto-configuration enables the instrumentation of requests handled by Spring MVC.
 All those three REST controllers `OwnerResource`, `PetResource` and `VisitResource` have been instrumented by the `@Timed` Micrometer annotation at class level.

-* `customers-service` application has the following custom metrics enabled:
+* `owners-service` application has the following custom metrics enabled:
   * @Timed: `petclinic.owner`
+* `pets-service` application has the following custom metrics enabled:
   * @Timed: `petclinic.pet`
 * `visits-service` application has the following custom metrics enabled:
   * @Timed: `petclinic.visit`